flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 - have the shared private and public keys of the servers.

 **Remark 1:** it's the same principle as SSH.
-A server will accept commands from only clients of which the server has the public key in its configuration (like the `ssh_authorized_keys` with SSH).
+A server will accept commands from only clients of which it has the public key in its configuration (like the `ssh_authorized_keys` with SSH).